 Knowing and cultivating your character strengths as well as the strengths of others is a key to increasing happiness and meaning in your life.
-Take a (free) questionnaire to determine what your top 5 signature strengths are.
+There are several good free questionnaires to determine what your top strengths are.

 Know Your Strengths